aws-samples/mainframe-data-utilities/docs/05-local-multi-fb.md

 ### Add the transformation rules

 2. The step above will generate the [COBKS05-list.json](/sample-json/COBKS05-list.json) with an empty transformation rules list: `"transf_rule"=[],`.
-Replace the transformation rule with the content bellow and save the `COBKS05-list-rules.json`:
+Replace the transformation rule with the content bellow and save it:

 ```
  "transf_rule": [